valette/ACVD/Readme.md

 you can fix it by unselecting 'build_shared_libs' with the cmake UI

 ### Options ###
-execute ACVD.exe and ACVDQ.exe without arguments to see the available options.
+launch the executables  without arguments to see the available options.
-(respectively ACVD and ACVDQ for linux)

-the output of the program is written in the file simplification.ply
+for ACVD, the output is written in the file simplification.ply

 additionnally, when running ACVD, a file output_1.ply is also written.
 It is the output mesh before post-processing using quadrics.

 note that to enforce a manifold output mesh, such as explained in [3], you need to use the -m 1 option, and to define a correct number of spare clusters using options -sf or -sc.

 comments, suggestions : sebastien.valette@creatis.insa-lyon.fr